callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The image at the top of this post is of Hannah's birthplace on the 1901 UK Census.
 I'd seen it written as Pershaye in other people's family trees and had just copied what they had written.
 When I looked at the Census with fresh eyes and an open mind, I could see the first letter is clearly a "V" and not a "P".
 The 1901 Census is the last one to be filled in by Census agents and not the head of the household as it has been since 1911.
 This means it is important to listen to the sound of unfamiliar places, as much if not more, than how they are spelt.
 It also means there are plenty of examples of the writer's handwriting to help decipher how they write their letters.

 In this case just 8 lines further down there was an entry for "Villias" and 9 lines above is an entry for Poland.
 Even looking at the entry in the image above, and without other references, it is so obviously a "V".
-The Census person would have written what they heard Hannah say, and "Vishay" is how the Yiddish name for Veisiejai is pronounced.
+The Census person would have written what they heard Hannah say, and "Veshay" is how the Yiddish name for Veisiejai is pronounced, though i have usually seem it transliterated as "Vishay".
 For this reason, I am now working on the theory that Hannah, at least, was born in Veisiejai in Lithuania during 1862.

 ## Lithuania and the arrival of the jews